 There is some evidence that this practice provides small results for anaerobic athletes who perform at high intensities lasting for around one minute and not more than two, as may be useful for an elite athlete, where the gain of 1 second can be significant.
 Around half of studies performed showed a beneficial effect, ranging from 2 to 62%.
 The very good results tend to occur only in the earlier studies, most likely because these studies were not well designed.
 Not all research studies have found a benefit, however, and the existence of an actual ergogenic effect is controversial.
 The benefit varies depending on the actual intensity of the exercise.
 It seems likely that any actual benefit is individual, causing some to speculate that certain people may be "non-responders".
 The idea of the non-responder is often used to explain inconsistent results with ergogenic aids, however, and should be met with skepticism.
 Although the amount of research is vast, the answer as to whether it works is still "maybe."

 Soda loading is not banned at this time by any athletic organizations but it is likely to be banned in the near future as it clearly goes against most doping regulations.
 It is certainly in violation of the USOC/IOC doping law which prohibits the "administration or use by a competing athlete of any foreign substance to the body or of any physiological substance taken in abnormal quantity or taken by an abnormal route of entry into the body with the sole intention of increasing in an artificial and unfair manner his/her performance in competition."
 Here, sodium bicarbonate loading would be the use of a "physiological substance" in "abnormal amounts" and this clearly qualifies it as a banned practice.
-According to the law, although it isn't explicitly banned by the Olympic committees, it is illegal, it is just not tested for.
+According to the law, although it isn't explicitly banned by the Olympic committees, it is illegal, but is just not tested for.

 However, the use of sodium bicarbonate for the treatment of an upset stomach or to treat metabolic acidosis is perfectly reasonable.
 Small doses would be used for these treatments and very large doses are used for bicarbonate loading.
 Should it be banned, excess bicarbonate can be easily detected in the urine.